kubecost/docs/azure-out-of-cluster.md

 }
 ```

-> **NOTE:** Additional details about the `cloud-integration.json` file can be found in our [multi-cloud integration](https://docs.kubecost.com/install-and-configure/advanced-configuration/cloud-integration/multi-cloud) documentation.
+> **Note:** Additional details about the `cloud-integration.json` file can be found in our [multi-cloud integration](https://docs.kubecost.com/install-and-configure/advanced-configuration/cloud-integration/multi-cloud) documentation.

 Next, create the secret: